We are happy to announce that NGO "Andara plus" will participate as full partner in the Erasmus+ project "TALENT DISCLOUSURE"!

 The benefits of practicing juggling are various, recent studies have shown that juggling boosts brain development.
 Research indicates that learning to juggle accelerates the growth of neural connections related to memory, focus, movement and vision.
 It helps young people that practice juggling to change their focus from a negative situation or their problems towards the present moment and give their best to improve their performance.
 When learning to juggle, one is immediately absorbed in the activity.
 It is almost impossible to think of anything but the task at hand.
 This makes it a great way to escape any worries, stress or hardships.
 In addition, it develops hand-eye coordination in ways that improve reaction time, reflexes, spatial awareness, strategic thinking, and concentration.
 This helps improve confidence as well as athletic ability.
 Nevertheless, juggling is egalitarian.
 It doesn’t discriminate by age, size, gender, or athletic ability.
 A ten-year-old is as likely to be a fantastic juggler as anyone else.

-1. Explore talents in the field of juggling of 40 young participants from Romania, Czech Republic, Latvia, Hungary and Portugal by facilitating an international context of sharing experiences.
+The specific objectives that we want to achieve by the end of the project are: 1.
+Explore talents in the field of juggling of 40 young participants from Romania, Czech Republic, Latvia, Hungary and Portugal by facilitating an international context of sharing experiences.2.
+Empower the participants (direct beneficiaries) to promote juggling for improving focus and confidence boost in their communities.

 Besides that our experts are involved in the following Erasmus+ projects: